Kenny Chesney: Career

-Lucky Old Sun (2008–2009)
+On May 19, 2008, just a day after being honored as the ACM Entertainer of the Year at the 43rd Annual Academy of Country Music Awards, Chesney criticized the change in the awards process to awarding the honor based on fan votes and not determined by music industry professionals.

-On July 24, 2008, Chesney announced that he would be releasing a new single from an upcoming album entitled Lucky Old Sun.
-The song was titled "Everybody Wants to Go to Heaven", and for the chart week of August 16, 2008, it debuted at No. 22 on the Billboard Hot Country Songs chart.
-The album was released on October 14, 2008.
-"Everybody Wants to Go to Heaven" became a No. 1 hit.
+In August 2008, Chesney released a song titled "Everybody Wants to Go to Heaven", which reached number one Billboard Hot Country Songs chart.
+The album Lucky Old Sun was released on October 14, 2008.
 It was followed by a cover of Mac McAnally's 1990 single "Down the Road".
+The album once again topped both the Billboard 200 and the Top Country Albums Chart, and has since been certified platinum by the RIAA.
+Chesney’s cover of "Down the Road" garnered him his 3rd Grammy nomination for Best Country Collaboration with Vocals on December 2, 2009.

 Chesney's 2009 tour was titled the Sun City Carnival Tour and featured both small and large venues in order to keep his ticket prices down.
-The tour included a performance at Gillette Stadium again, marking the fifth year in a row that he played at the Foxboro, Massachusetts football field.

-In this same period, Chesney produced a film for ESPN titled The Boys of Fall (2010).

-Greatest Hits II (2010)

 In May 2009, Chesney released his second compilation album, Greatest Hits II.
 This album included the No. 1 hit, "Out Last Night", as the lead single.
 On February 9, 2010, this album was re-released with two new tracks "This Is Our Moment" and "Ain't Back Yet", with the latter becoming the album's third single in February 2010.
 Also included on this album is one that Willie Nelson recorded before Chesney did, "I'm Alive".
-Chesney himself later recorded a version of the song as a duet with Dave Matthews.
+Chesney later recorded a version of the song as a duet with Dave Matthews.
 This version was released in August 2009 as the album's second single.
+He also embarked on the Sun City Carnival Tour.